rezual/nge_2_re/CONTRIBUTING.md

 2. Press Select, a custom firmware menu should come up: "PRO VSH MENU"
 3. Scroll down to "USB Device" and press right until you get "UMD Disc"
 4. Press Select to Accept and close the menu
-5. Connect the PSP to your computer via the Mini USB cable, or manually re-initiate USB session
+5. Connect the PSP to your computer via the Mini USB cable
 6. You should see a drive appear with a single file: "UMD9660.ISO"
 7. Copy the "UMD9660.ISO" file to your desktop.
-8. Extract the contents of the ISO into a folder called "EVA_GAME" or whatever you prefer.
+8. Extract the contents inside of the ISO itself into a folder called "EVA_GAME" or whatever you prefer.
     WinRAR can be used to accomplish this.
 9. When you're all done, press "Select" on your PSP, change the "USB Device" back to "Memory Stick", and press Select to Accept and close the menu